At its spring conference in Leipzig, the European Fireplaces Association (EFA) addressed serious questions about the future of the industry.

 Dr. Ingo Hartmann from the German Biomass Research Centre (DBFZ) presented a scientific perspective of the emissions problem, and Rico Essbach from DBI provided vital insights into the conformity of wood fireplaces in the future.
 Topics also included perspectives on the issue of wood burning and beyond.
 Peter Havers, from the traditional manufacturer Faber, presented options of gas-fired alternatives.
 An interpreter was present for the international guests.

 The association also presented its latest news.
-As of March, Dr. Johannes Gerstner and Dirk Böhringer have joined the management of the association.
+Since March, Dr. Johannes Gerstner and Dirk Böhringer have been active in representing the interests of the association.
 They have taken over from Dr. Heinrich Göddeke, who has retired due to old age.
 In future, the association will dedicate even more of its resources to political work and networking, while intensifying its technical cooperation on standardisation committees.
 The next important dates are the future workshop from 24th to 25th June in Leipzig and the autumn conference from 24th to 25th October in Berlin.